-- 9. A Medication Administration Record is in place for each calendar month that an individual takes or receives medication(s): - a.
-Documentation of routine, ongoing medications occur in one discreet portion of the MAR and include but may not be limited to: - i.
-Documentation by calendar month that is sequential according to the days of the month; - ii.
-A listing of all medications taken or administered during that month including a full replication of information in the physician's order for each medication: - a.
-Name of the medication; - b.
-Dose as ordered; - c.
-Route as ordered; - d.
-Time of day as ordered; and - e.
-Special instructions accompanying the order, if any, such as but not limited to: - f.
-Must be taken with meals; - g.
-Must be taken with fruit juice; - h.
+- ii.
+A listing of all medications taken or administered during that month including a full replication of information in the physician's order for each medication: - a) Name of the medication; - b) Dose as ordered; - c) Route as ordered; - d) Time of day as ordered; and - e) Special instructions accompanying the order, if any, such as but not limited to: - 1.
+Must be taken with meals; - 2.
+Must be taken with fruit juice; - 3.
 May not be taken with milk or milk products. - iii.
-If the individual is to take or receive the medication more than one time during one calendar day: - 1.
-Each time of day must have a corresponding line that permits as many entries as there are days in the month; - iv.
+If the individual is to take or receive the medication more than one time during one calendar day: - a) Each time of day must have a corresponding line that permits as many entries as there are days in the month; - iv.
 All lines representing days and times preceding the beginning or ending of an order for medications shall be marked through with a single line; - v.
-When a physician discontinues (D/C) a medication order, that discontinuation is reflected by the entry of "D/C" at the date and time representing the discontinuation; followed by a mark through of all lines representing days and times that were discontinued. - b.
-Documentation of medications that are taken or received on a periodic basis, including over the counter medications, occur in a separate discreet portion of the MAR and include but may not be limited to:

-i.
-A listing of each medication taken or received on a periodic basis during that month including a full replication of information in the physician's order for each medication:

-- 1. Name of the medication;

-- a.
-Dose as ordered;

-- b.
-Route as ordered;

-- c.
-Purpose of the medication

-- d.
-Frequency that the medication may be taken

-- e.
-The date and time the medication is taken or received is documented for each use.

-f.
-When 'PRN' or 'as needed' medication is used, the PRN medications shall be documented on the same MAR after the routine medications and clearly marked as "PRN" and the effectiveness is documented.

-c.
-Each MAR shall include a legend that clarifies:

-i.
-The identity of the authorized staff's initials using full signature and title;

-ii.
-The reasons that a medication may be not given, is held or otherwise not received by the individual, such as but not limited to:

-"H" = Hospital "R" = Refused "NPO" = Nothing by mouth "HM" = Home Visit "DS" = Day Service
+When a physician discontinues (D/C) a medication order, that discontinuation is reflected by the entry of "D/C" at the date and time representing discontinuation; followed by a mark through of all lines representing days and times that were discontinued. - b.
+Documentation of medications that are taken or received on a periodic basis, including over the counter medications, occur in a separate discreet portion of the MAR and include but may not be limited to: - i.
+Documentation by calendar month that is sequential according to the days of the month; - ii.
+A listing of each medication taken or received on a periodic basis during that month including a full replication of information in the physician's order for each medication: - a) Name of medication; - b) Dose as ordered; - c) Route as ordered; - d) Purpose of the medication; and - e) Frequency that the medication may be taken. - iii.
+The date and time the medication is taken or received is documented for each use. - iv.
+When 'PRN' or 'as needed' medication is used, the PRN medications shall be documented on the same MAR after the routine medications and clearly marked as "PRN" and the effectiveness is documented. - c.
+Each MAR shall include the legend that clarifies: - i.
+The identity of the authorized staff's initials using full signature and title; - ii.
+The reasons that a medication may not be given, is held or otherwise note received by the individual, such as but not limited to: - "H" = Hospital - "R" = Refused - "NPO" = Nothing by mouth - "HM" = Home Visit - "DS" = Day Service experience in the field of expertise best suited to address the needs of the individual(s) served.
+(Refer to Professional Designation Section).